mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

-Let's display the contexts again:
+Let's display the contexts again by typing the below command:

 `kubectl config get-contexts`{{execute}}